 Would you like to volunteer your time and serve your community as a CRC board member?
 Please complete and submit the following application, either in Word or PDF format.
 Please contact CRC Executive Director Jon Fure with questions, at 651-221-0488, or firstname.lastname@example.org

-- Tuesday, May 14, 2019, 8-9:30 a.m.
-Development Review Committee: Agenda will include planning community forums that will help us engage people in discussions about livability and priorities for downtown that will be useful when we work with City staff and the Planinng Commission later this summer or fall to review and update the Downtown Development Strategy.
+- Tuesday, June 11, 2019, 8-9:30 a.m.
+Development Review Committee: Agenda will include a presentation by Beacon Interfaith staff regarding plans to renovate American House, and another item to continue planning community forums that will help us engage people in discussions about the Downtown Development Strategy.

-- Thursday, May 2, 5-6:30 p.m.
+- Thursday, June 13 (NOTE date change), 5-6:30 p.m.
 Public Realm Committee: Location is Conference Room B, 180 East 5th (skyway level, across from the escalator to the Great Hall).
-Agenda includes a presentation by City of Saint Paul Emergency Management staff and a discussion on potential changes to the CRC bylaws.
+Agenda is to be determined.